splunk/public-o11y-docs/gdi/opentelemetry/components/kubernetes-tagger-processor.rst

 .. meta::
       :description: Use the Kubernetes attributes processor to update, add, or delete resource attributes.
 Read on to learn how to configure the component.

-The Kubernetes attributes processor, also known as k8s_tagger, is an OpenTelemetry Collector component that can set resource attributes using Kubernetes metadata.
-The processor automatically discovers Kubernetes resources, extracts metadata from them, and adds the extracted metadata to the relevant spans, metrics and logs as resource attributes.
+The Kubernetes attributes processor, also known as k8s_tagger, is an OpenTelemetry Collector component that sets resource attributes using Kubernetes metadata.
+The processor automatically discovers resources, extracts metadata from them, and adds the metadata to relevant spans, metrics and logs as resource attributes.
 The supported pipeline types are ``traces``, ``metrics``, and ``logs``.
 See :ref:`otel-data-processing` for more information.

 Get started
 ======================